Demo-Smart-Factory-Concordia-University/OpenFactory/MTConnect/MTC2Kafka/README.md

 The following fields need to be defined in the `influxdb` section:
 - `ip`: ip address on which the MTConnect adapter is running
 - `port`: MTConnect adapter port

+A more detailed description can be found [here](../devices/README.md#adapter-section-adapter).